 2 large poblano or pasilla chile peppers, each halved lengthwise, stemmed, and seeded

 1 large red bell pepper, cut in half lengthwise, stemmed, & seeded

 1 bag (14 to 16 ounces) tortilla chips

 5 scallions finely chopped

 1 cup salsa of your choice

 ½ cup sour cream

-– Layer the tortilla chips, chicken pieces, peppers, cheese, and scallions on two large sheet pans lined with parchment paper.
+Layer the tortilla chips, chicken pieces, peppers, cheese, and scallions on two large sheet pans lined with parchment paper.
 Place the sheet pans over indirect medium heat (you will probably need to cook the nachos in two batches), close the lid, and cook until the cheese is melted, 5 to 10 minutes.
-Remove from the grill, sprinkle with cilantro, and serve immediately with the salsa and the sour cream, if using.
+Remove from the grill, sprinkle with cilantro, and serve immediately with the salsa and the sour cream.